College of Nursing Courses

 NURS 6300 Research Practicum 1-6 hrs.

 Prerequisites: NURS 6153 Foundations of Scientific Inquiry or permission of Instructor.
 Completion of CITI Group 3 and Provost-required CITI-Responsible Conduct of Research.
+May be repeated; maximum credit 30 hours.
 This research practicum provides the student experience in the conduct of research and the dissemination of research findings.
 Students develop an individualized learning contract for the research experience under guidance of a nursing faculty member.
 This course is taken over at least 2 semesters, 1-6 credits per semester.
 (F, SP, SU I, II, III)

 Course Component